openl2m/openl2m/docs/api/endpoints.rst

 **API calls accept both 'form' and 'json' encoding**.
 I.e. APIs that require POST can use a *Content-Type* header of either *application/x-www-form-urlencoded* or *application/json*

-**A simple example API client is provided at** https://github.com/openl2m/
+**A simple Python example API client is provided at** https://github.com/openl2m/api_client

 .. list-table:: API endpoints
     :widths: 25 15 15 100 100